gmitrev/boring-backup/README.md

 Ruby gem for backing up PostgreSQL databases with minimum effort.

+This gem is very much __unstable__.
+Expect APIs to change a lot before v1.0.0 is released.

 ## Installation

 If using bundler, add the gem to your `Gemfile`: